CaffeineMakesCode/QuantumSim/README.md

 QuantumSim is a simulator for quantum computing.

-## Cloning and checking
+## Setting up

 Clone the repository
 ```zsh
 git clone https://github.com/CaffeineMakesCode/QuantumSim
 ```

-Run the checks from the root folder
+Run the tests from the root folder
 ```zsh
 cd <path-to-repository>/QuantumSim && make check
 ```